PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ottrace.rst

 When storing traces, it is beneficial to correlate traces of the same query through different applications.
 The `PowerDNS Recursor <https://doc.powerdns.com/recursor>`__ (since 5.3.0) supports the experimental `TRACEPARENT <https://github.com/PowerDNS/draft-edns-otel-trace-ids>`__ EDNS option to pass the trace identifier.

-This can be easily achieved by adding the `downstream_edns_traceparent_option_code` option with the desired EDNS OptionCode.
+This can be easily achieved by adding the `send_downstream_traceparent` option with the desired EDNS OptionCode.

 .. code-block:: yaml